 7. Bayberry

-Bayberry is one of those intoxicating seasonal aromas that has long been used for scenting soaps, cosmetics, and candles, evoking memories of home and holidays.
+Bayberry is one of those intoxicating seasonal aromas that has long been used in soaps, cosmetics, and candles, evoking memories of home and holidays.
+It’s the wax from bayberry berries that provides that fantastic scent in candles and soaps.

 Bayberry bark root has powerful anti-inflammatory and antibacterial actions and is a well-known treatment for respiratory and sinus ailments.

-Bayberry leaves can also be steeped as a tea and used to aid in stomach issues, improve circulation, and counteract thyroid issues.
-It’s the wax from bayberry berries that provides that fantastic aroma in candles and soaps.
+Bayberry leaves can be steeped as a tea and used to heal stomach issues, improve circulation, and counteract thyroid problems.

 So, don’t forget to include bayberry as one of the most useful and inspiring healing herbs and spices of winter.